weewx/weewx/docs_src/reference/weewx-options/stdreport.md

 #### rsync_options

 Use this option to pass on any additional command line options to `rsync`.
-It should be a comment separated list.
+It should be a comma separated list.
 For example

 ```ini
     rsync_options = --exclude=*.ts, --ipv6